 Yokohama cruise terminal

-Yokohama/Tokyo cruise port terminal is located between Yamashita Park and Minato Mirai.
-They are connected with Osanbashi Pier with waterfront promenade.
-The Nihon-Odori Station is 6 minutes away, the Kannai Station is 15 minutes away and the Akaikutsu Loop Bus stop is right in front of Yokohama/Tokyo cruise port terminal.
+The cruise terminal is located between Yamashita Park and Minato Mirai, connected with Osanbashi Pier via waterfront promenade.
+Nihon-Odori Station (underground railway station) is 6 min from the terminal.
+Kannai Station (railway station) is 15 min away.
+Akaikutsu Loop Bus stop is in front of the terminal.

 Yokohama tours, shore excursions, hotels

 - Stay at Osanbashi Pier: the sunrise and the sunset there are amazing.
 You will see Minato Mirai, Bay Bridge and Yamashita Park.
 The sun will rise dehind Bay Bridge and it will set down behind Minato Mirai.
 Mt.
 Fiji is seen on a clear day.